mks-babysteps/babysteps/md files/_PRESS-RELEASE.md

-# BabySteps #
+# Baby Steps #

 ## Our Product ##
-  With BabySteps, parents can now keep track of their children's development and appointments!
+  With Baby Steps, parents can now keep track of their children's development and appointments!

 ## Summary ##
-  BabySteps allows parents to mark milestones, making sure their children are developing at a healthy rate.
+  Baby Steps allows parents to mark milestones, making sure their children are developing at a healthy rate.
 Parents can follow nutrition guides to customize meals for their infants.
 BabySteps notifies parents of checkups and vaccinations needed for their child.
 Users can even look for clinics closest to them!

 ## Problem ##
   Taking care of a baby can be a daunting task for new parents.
 There are appointments you need to remember.
 There are very specific limits to what babies should eat.
 And a lot of other things to be cautious about.

 ## Solution ##
-  BabySteps helps take care of your child: offering development milestones, giving you nutrition guidelines, and notifying you of your baby's next doctor's appointment.
+  Baby Steps helps take care of your child: offering development milestones, giving you nutrition guidelines, and notifying you of your baby's next doctor's appointment.

 ## Quote from Us ##
   "Raising a child can be challenging.
-Let BabySteps keep track of your baby's health for you."
+Let Baby Steps keep track of your baby's health for you."
   	- Daniel Chen, Product Owner

 ## How to Get Started ##